CI/CD Integration

 - name: Run agent through TameFlare

-run: npx @tameflare/cli run --name "CI Bot" python my_agent.py
+run: npx @tameflare/cli run --gateway "ci-agent" python my_agent.py

 - name: Check results